Monthly Income Schemes in India: Options for Regular Income

 • Tax-planning window: Early fiscal year investment maximizes Section 80C or 80TTB deductions where applicable, increasing post-tax yields.

 Careful timing consideration keeps MIS schemes efficient, predictable, and tax-smart.
-This directly addresses what is MIS and why it should be in your portfolio.
+This directly addresses what MIS is and why it should be in your portfolio.

 Who Should Invest in a Monthly Income Plan?

 MIP ideally suits individuals seeking stable, reliable income sources while maintaining market growth exposure.
 Especially appropriate for retirees, senior citizens, and low-risk appetite individuals wanting earnings supplementation without high volatility.
-Working professionals or freelancers with irregular income can benefit from MIPs providing steady cash flows.
+Working professionals or freelancers with irregular income can benefit from MIPs, providing steady cash flows.

 Things to Consider Before Investing in Monthly Income Schemes